DK-Jang/dk-jang.github.io/_pages/about.md

 ---
 Hi there :smile:

-I'm a Co-founder & CTO at movin and a Postdoc in [Motion Computing Lab](https://lava.kaist.ac.kr) at [KAIST](https://www.kaist.ac.kr/en/).
+I'm a Co-founder & CTO at [MOVIN](https://www.movin3d.com) and a Postdoc in [Motion Computing Lab](https://lava.kaist.ac.kr) at [KAIST](https://www.kaist.ac.kr/en/).
 Before that, I interned at Meta Reality Labs.

 My research goal is to improve the quality of digital character motion in computer graphics and AR/VR systems using deep learning methods.
 I currently focus on the real-time character motion characterization and 3D full-body motion capture using a single LiDAR.